Lisa87-d/Lisa87-d/README.md

 🚀 Featured Project
 🚑 AmbuConnect (In Progress)

+ - a Java EE web application that allows patients to request ambulance services whenever they are sick or in an emergency.
+ - The system connects patients with available drivers and paramedics, and includes role-based access for admins, drivers, patients, and paramedics

+---
 ## 🌟 Objectives
 - Build efficient, scalable, and user-friendly web applications that solve real-world problems and deliver exceptional user experiences.
 - Continuously improve my coding skills and stay updated with the latest technologies and best practices in software development.
 - Design and develop robust, scalable, and responsive web applications by integrating both front-end and back-end technologies.